 The UT 113 and UT 123 desk phones are great choices for almost any desktop, with large digital displays, high-quality speakerphones, hold and mute buttons, and more.
 The main difference between them is the added pass-through Ethernet port on the UT 123 that lets you “daisy-chain” to another Ethernet device.
 Ethernet connects a VoIP phone to the Internet, and some offices have only one Ethernet port.
 Using the UT 123, you can plug the phone into the Ethernet port on the wall and then plug your computer into the phone, so you don’t have to run another Ethernet line into your office.

 Of special interest is the TGP 550B Desk & Cordless Phone.
 This set includes a desk phone that you can place where you work the most and a roaming, cordless handset that you can take with you as you move about your office.
 Both include the great features you expect, like speakerphones and backlit digital displays.

 For more details, look at the VoIP Phone list on our website or call us at 888-825-0800, option 1.
 All of these phones are available for purchase now.

 Panasonic SIP phones are a proven, cost-effective endpoint solution for any size business utilizing the latest in Hosted and Open Source PBX technology.
-Put your business on the cutting edge of communications, with a system that delivers value now… and flexibility for the future.
+Put your business on the cutting edge of communications wth more than just cutting-edge VoIP phones, do it also with a system that delivers value now… and flexibility for the future.